You read labels, buy fresh foods, and do your best to prepare tasty meals

 Preparing and Cooking Fruits and Vegetables

-and vegetables with plain running water (even if you plan to peel them) to remove
+with plain running water (even if you plan to peel them) to remove any pesticide residue,

-any pesticide residue, dirt, or bacteria.
-Scrub firm produce, such as carrots, cucumbers,
+dirt, or bacteria.
+Scrub firm produce, such as carrots, cucumbers, or melons, with

 Wash melons, such as cantaloupes and watermelons, before eating to avoid carrying